iqm-finland/cirq-on-iqm/docs/user_guide.rst

 Cirq on IQM provides descriptions of IQM's quantum architectures using the :class:`.IQMDevice` class, which is a subclass of :class:`cirq.devices.Device` and implements general functionality relevant to all IQM devices.
-The native gates and connectivity of the architecture are available in the :class:`.IQMDeviceMetadata` object returned by the :meth:`.IQMDevice.metadata` property of the device.
-It is possible to use :class:`.IQMDevice` class directly, but certain devices with predefined metadata are also available as subclasses of :class:`.IQMDevice`.
-As an example, let us import the class :class:`.Adonis`, which describes IQM's five-qubit architecture and view some of its properties contained in the :meth:`.Adonis.metadata` property:
+The native gates and connectivity of the architecture are available in the :class:`.IQMDeviceMetadata` object returned by the :attr:`.IQMDevice.metadata` property.
+It is possible to use the IQMDevice class directly, but certain devices with predefined metadata are also available as subclasses of IQMDevice.
+As an example, let us import the class :class:`.Adonis`, which describes IQM's five-qubit architecture, and view some of its properties contained in its ``metadata`` property:

 .. code-block:: python